MC42/hi-im.kim/writing/pmmm/analogue.md

 "How 'bout the other place?"

-"Neither has sugar cubes..."
+"Neither has sugar cubes, if I paid attention in bible study anyways."

-Neither girl wanted to think about what happened to the bus driver when the front of the bus was seemingly ripped off.
+Neither girl wanted to think about what happened to the bus driver, and so they didn't.
+Mortality was not easy to stomach, though the sweets surely would be easier in a bind.

 "Well we must be *somewhere*.
-Let's keep looking for an exit."
+Let's keep looking for an exit, or a sign, or something..."

 When they had boarded, it was just them and the bus driver, as was usual for their route home.
 Neither girl had expected an adventure, and both desperately wanted an escape.
-Instead, as they wandered, all theu found were more sugar cubes.
+Instead, as they wandered, all they found were more sugar cubes and strange trees.

-Their first encounter with the odd geography had been about the size of a cat, seemingly one of thousands as they continued to roam.
+Their first encounter with the native species of this land had been about the size of a cat, seemingly one of thousands as they continued to roam.
 Some cubes were nestled behind trees, some present as stepping stones, all slightly gritty in appearance.

 After what felt like an eternity, the girls wanted to give up.
 "This is... too much..."
 Kazuko insisted, sitting down on the cube nearest to her in dismay.
 As her hands brushed against the surface of the cube, she recoiled in horror.

-The surface had clung to her hands slightly; sticky and saccharine when she had expected coarseness like sandpaper or a rockface.
+The surface had clung to her hands slightly; sticky and saccharine when she had expected coarseness like sandpaper.

-"They *are* sugar cubes, what the hell?" she mumbled as she sniffed at her hands, the sugarcube fracturing into pieces underneath her.
+"They *are* sugar cubes, what the hell?" she mumbled as she sniffed at her hands, the sugarcube fracturing into pieces underneath her weight.

 Junko leapt back to her feet as Kazuko jumped towards her, her momentary seat yielding jagged teeth where her body had been mere moments prior.

-She didn't even have time to yell before Junko kicked the cube onto its side.
-The creature writhed on its side, unable to right itself, other cubes nearby responding to the crunching of sucrose teeth and starting to move towards them.
+She didn't even have time to yell before Kazuko kicked the cube onto its side.
+The creature writhed, unable to right itself, other cubes nearby responding to the crunching of sucrose teeth with sympathetic gnashing, heading towards the girls.

-"We *gotta go!*" Junko screamed, the pair running further into the forest, blissfully aware of an interloper.
+"We *gotta go!*" Junko screamed, the pair running deeper into the pastel forest, blissfully unaware of an interloper.
 Perched neatly on the floor beneath a tree with fruit that looked like porcelain, was a beady-eyed cabbit. <!-- the familiar's name is a Sweetooth (or Jakob, inventor of the sugarcube perhaps?), I've decided. -->

 ---

 As the girls sprinted through the forest, the trees began to form patterns, guiding them forwards and backwards, through areas that seemed to double back on themselves.

-The forest was playing tricks on them.
+The forest itself seemed to be playing tricks on them.

-"So... we know the lil cubes are ANGRY."
+"So... we know the lil' cubes are ANGRY."

 "THEY HAVE TEETH WHY DO THEY HAVE TEETH" she yelped, cradling herself as she rocked on the ground slightly.